Armed man tries to breach FBI office in Cincinnati, killed after standoff

 CLINTON COUNTY, Ohio — Authorities say the armed man wearing body armor who tried to breach the FBI building in Cincinnati Thursday has died after being shot by law enforcement following an hourslong standoff.

+The man is believed to have been in Washington in the days leading up to the Jan.
+6, 2021 insurrection and may have been present at the Capitol on the day of the attack, according to a law enforcement official briefed on the matter.
+The official could not discuss details of the investigation publicly and spoke on condition of anonymity.

+The suspect was identified as Ricky Shiffer, 42, according to the law enforcement official.
+He was not charged with any crimes in connection with the Jan.
+6 attack, the official said.
+Federal investigators are examining whether Shiffer may have had ties to far-right extremist groups, including the Proud Boys, the official said.

-According to the FBI, the man attempted to breach the FBI visitor screening facility just after 9 a.m.
-The man fled after an alarm was triggered and he was confronted by agents.
+According to the FBI, Shiffer attempted to breach the FBI visitor screening facility just after 9 a.m.
+He fled after an alarm was triggered and he was confronted by agents.

-The Ohio State Highway Patrol said troopers located the suspect's vehicle, a Ford Crown Victoria, near the northbound Interstate 71 rest area in Warren County around 9:37 a.m.
+The Ohio State Highway Patrol said troopers located Shiffer's vehicle, a Ford Crown Victoria, near the northbound Interstate 71 rest area in Warren County around 9:37 a.m.

-Once troopers got behind his vehicle, the suspect fled and a pursuit ensued.
-While behind the vehicle, a suspected gun shot was fired from inside the suspect's vehicle.
+Once troopers got behind his vehicle, Shiffer fled and a pursuit ensued.
+While behind the vehicle, a suspected gunshot was fired from inside the vehicle.

-The Ohio State Highway Patrol said the pursuit continued on I-71 until the suspect excited at state Route 73, traveling eastbound before turning onto Smith Road.
+The Ohio State Highway Patrol said the pursuit continued on I-71 until the suspect exited at state Route 73, traveling eastbound before turning onto Smith Road.

-Law enforcement said they were able to ‘contain’ the suspect and attempted to negotiate turning himself in to authorities.
+Law enforcement said they were able to ‘contain’ Shiffer and attempted to negotiate turning himself into authorities.

 The Ohio State Highway Patrol said those attempts were unsuccessful and authorities attempted to move in and take the suspect into custody.